 Surveillance camera owners may face tough restrictions on their use following the launch of a government consultation a new code of practice...

-HP is lowering the barrier to entry for the Services Specialisation Programme (SSP) after admitting the Penetration Rate Index (PRI) it used to measure reseller sales did not work for some larger partners and locked out many smaller ones.
-The tech monster kicked off a review of the PRI metric last
+HP is lowering the barrier to entry for the Services Specialisation programme (SSP) after admitting the Penetration Rate Index (PRI) it used to measure reseller sales did not work for some larger partners and locked out many smaller ones.

 Find out what you should consider before moving your enterprise content management system to the cloud, including the potential benefits and downsides of an ECM cloud approach.